 - the physical condition of the item

-- any donor restrictions, in the case of Private Records
+- any donor restrictions, as in the case of Private Records

 - the Copyright Act, and

-A photocopier is available in the Research Centre reading room for visitors to make copies from books and journals.
+A copier is available in the Research Centre Reading Room for visitors to make copies from books and journals.
 If you are unable to visit to make copies from these published sources, you can request them via inter-library loan from your local library.

 Collection guides are inventories, indexes, or guides that are created by archival and manuscript repositories to provide information about specific collections.